wakgill/mkg/_posts/2019-11-26-craig-harry-potter.md

 "Well?"
 Hermarianne asked, visibily frustated.
 "Which one of you is joining me tonight?"

-But Craig had a dozen papers to write before sunrise and Calvin reminded her she wasn't really his type.
+But Craig had a dozen papers to write and several patents to file before sunrise and Calvin reminded her she wasn't really his type.

 ## Chapter Two: Nickolas Sznape